19 Feb 2019 Journey Mapping: Tips for Creating a Safe Space

 If the map will be created with a group, and not one-on-one with an individual, emphasize that the map is a “snapshot” of experiences.
 It is not meant to represent the only journey, but serves as a high-level, bird’s eye view of a collection of experiences.

 As the map is being created, it’s important to pause throughout the session to reflect and invite corrections, changes, or additions.
 Stay open to whatever the group expresses – surprising insights often come up during journey mapping.
 Being open to feedback ensures the map is as accurate as possible, and also demonstrates to the group that the map is theirs and not a standalone creation that can’t be changed.

 A final walkthrough of the map at the end of the session allows people to take in the entire journey and make any final additions.

 Sometimes people don’t want to speak in a group, or don’t feel comfortable sharing a point of view or experience.
 Provide each person with a set of sticky notes to write anything that they feel can’t be said in the group.
 A facilitator periodically collects the sticky notes and they are reviewed with the group and added to the map.

 Another method of collecting thoughts anonymously is to provide each person with a small journal to write their thoughts.
 These journals are collected after the session and reviewed by the facilitation team.

-Thank patients for their time and contribution by providing each with a gift card and compensation for any travel expenses.
-All patients should receive a digital copy of the journey map 1-2 days after the session.
+Thank participants for their time and contribution by providing each with a gift card and compensation for any travel expenses.
+All participants should receive a digital copy of the journey map 1-2 days after the session.

-Patients deserve to know how the map is being used – after all, it’s because of their generosity of time and perspective that the map is even possible.
-Offer to include patients on a private mailing list so updates can be provided on how the map is being used and concrete actions that have been implemented.
+Participants deserve to know how the map is being used – after all, it’s because of their generosity of time and perspective that the map is even possible.
+Offer to include participants on a private mailing list so updates can be provided on how the map is being used and concrete actions that have been implemented.
 These updates might be every 4-6 months or yearly.